bloodyowl/webpack-jsdom-tape-plugin/README.md

 ## api

-### func WebpackJsdomTapePlugin({ string: url, string: entry})
+### func WebpackJsdomTapePlugin({ string: url, string: entry, bool: exit = true})

-creates a test runner for when the given entry, at the given URL.
+creates a test runner for when the given `entry`, at the given `url`.

 when the test is done, process exits with 0 if passed, and 1 if any errors occured.
+`exit` option allow you to change this behavior of this plugin.
+Note that using `exit: false` might introduce a memory leak since jsdom might not clean everything properly.

 ## test example